All Episodes

 Isn't it love?

-The drive-by's just love it when you start talking about raising taxes.
+The drive-bys just love it when you start talking about raising taxes.

 It doesn't matter the circumstances, and it certainly doesn't matter what the result will be.

-Yes, we're gonna raise taxes.
+Yes, we're going to raise taxes.

 Remarkable frankness.